cryptocamtech/uniswap-sdk-tutorial/README.md

 # Uniswap V2 Tutorial

-A Uniswap V2 SDK tutorial that swaps Ether for DIA using a forked mainnet
+A Uniswap V2 SDK tutorial that swaps Ether for DAI using a forked mainnet

 The code can be downloaded from https://github.com/cryptocamtech/uniswap-sdk-tutorial